rafael-santiago/kryptos/doc/MANUAL.md

 It will be equals to ``kKryptosPoly1305Error`` if some error has occurred when doing some Poly1305 processing and in this case the details will be explained by the field ``result_verbose`` from the passed ``kryptos_task_ctx``.

-The ``kryptos_run_cipher_poly1305`` function macro when validates data it changes its allocation by adding or removing the tag.
+The ``kryptos_run_cipher_poly1305`` function macro when validating data, it changes its allocation by adding or removing the tag.
 So when encrypting it changes the output from the task context, when decrypting it changes the input from the task context.
 So depending on your task action you need to take care on freeing the related buffer.